2.2.16 Provisions and contingent liabilities Provisions

 3) The Company is directly or indirectly involved in other lawsuits, claims and proceedings, which arise in the ordinary course of business.
 The Company has challenged these litigations with respective authorities.
 Based on the facts currently available, management believes that likelihood of outflow of resources is remote and hence the Company has not recognised these litigations under contingent liability as well.

-The Company has identified relevant applications that record financial transactions, along with the primary SAP system to which the aforementioned provision and guidance apply.
-Basis the applications identified, the Company has made an assessment that these accounting software have a feature of recording audit trails (edit log) facility which was enabled through the year except the accounting software maintained by the service organization (for payroll records) which did not have the audit trail feature enabled throughout the year.
+The Company has identified relevant applications that record financial transactions, along with the primary SAP system to which the aforementioned provision and guidance apply for the year ended March 31, 2026 and which has a feature of recording audit trail (edit log) facility wherein:

 SAP, as primary accounting software, is a highly integrated application and inherently logged all changes made to the books of account transactions and has a feature of recording audit trail of each and every transaction at the application level except that audit trail was not enabled at the database level to log any direct data changes.